José Guccione

 José Daniel Guccione (7 February 1952 – 26 February 2021) was an Argentine politician and physician.

 Biography

-He was a Deputy from 2011 to 2015.
+He served as a National Deputy for the province of Misiones from 2011 to 2015 and was Minister of Health for that province from 2003 to 2011.
+At the time of his death, he served as Undersecretary of Federal Coordination of the Ministry of Health of the Nation.

+Prior to being a provincial minister, he held various positions, including director of Madariaga de Posadas Hospital and president of the Provincial Regulatory Entity for Water and Sewers.

 He died from COVID-19 during the COVID-19 pandemic in Argentina, nineteen days after his 69th birthday.